shepherdjerred/astro-opengraph-images/README.md

    - Sending a link to your site in an application that supports Open Graph like iMessage, Slack, Discord, etc.
    - Visit [opengraph.xyz](http://opengraph.xyz/) and test your site.

+## Custom Renderers

+You can create your own custom images with a render function.
+Take a look at how [a preset](https://github.com/shepherdjerred/astro-opengraph-images/blob/main/src/presets/blackAndWhite.tsx) works.

+This library uses [Satori](https://github.com/vercel/satori) to convert React components to SVG.
+The SVG is then converted to a PNG using [resvg-js](https://github.com/yisibl/resvg-js).

+> [!TIP]
+> Satori supports [a subset of CSS](https://github.com/vercel/satori?tab=readme-ov-file#css).
+Be sure to familiarize yourself with its limitations.
+>
+> You can use the [Satori playground](https://og-playground.vercel.app/) to work on your images.
+>
+> You can use Tailwind syntax with [tw-to-css](https://github.com/vinicoder/tw-to-css).
+An example is the [Tailwind preset](https://github.com/shepherdjerred/astro-opengraph-images/blob/main/src/presets/tailwind.tsx).
+You'll need to install this package yourself.

 ## Presets

 Presets are located in [`src/presets/`](https://github.com/shepherdjerred/astro-opengraph-images/tree/main/src/presets).
 [Open a pull request](https://github.com/shepherdjerred/astro-opengraph-images/compare) to contribute a preset you've created.